nodejs/node/doc/api/child_process.md

 getVersion();
 ```

-*Note*: If the `shell` option is enabled, do not pass unsanitized user input
+**If the `shell` option is enabled, do not pass unsanitized user input to this
-to this function.
-Any input containing shell metacharacters may be used to
+function.
+Any input containing shell metacharacters may be used to trigger
-trigger arbitrary command execution.
+arbitrary command execution.**

 ### child_process.fork(modulePath[, args][, options])
 <!-- YAML